lavanyapetchetti/TravelAPI/README.md

 2. Configure Environment Variables:

-Open the .env file and add the required API keys.
+Open the .env file in text editor and add the required API keys.
 For Example
 ``` bash
 API_KEY='XXX'
 ```